manticoresoftware/manticoresearch/docs/http_reference/json_update.rst

 	  }
 	}

-The daemon will respond with a JSON object stating if the operation was successfull or not:
+The daemon will respond with a JSON object stating if the operation was successful or not:

 ::